Heading

 - Easy mobile tickets (no printing required)

-- Morning tours are best as the tours can be quieter and the temperatures are cooler.
+- Morning tours: Are best as they can be quieter and the temperatures are cooler, so gardens more enjoyable before the heat hits.

 About Villa Medici & Gardens

+The villa has undergone significant changes throughout its history.
 Originally part of the 'Gardens of Lucullus', it was used as a military camp during the Byzantine Empire period.
-It was acquired by Cardinal Ferdinando de' Medici (also taking his name) in 1576, who went on to renovate it, working with Bartolomeo Ammanati.

-It has been owned by the French State since the 1800s and housed an academy there since.
+It has been owned by the French State since the 1800s and housed the French Academy there since.

 The gallery has some incredible art that was collected by the late Cardinal Ferdinando de' Medici.
 The collection is around 400 pieces and includes paintings, tapestries, busts and sculptures.